|Oracle® Fusion Middleware Developer's Guide for Oracle SOA Suite

 From the Task Definition list, select the VacationRequestTask task you created (if it is not currently displaying).

-In the BPEL Variable column, click the Browse icon (dots) shown in Figure 25-16 for the requester parameter.
+In the BPEL Variable column, click the Browse icon (dots) shown in Figure 26-15.

 The Task Parameters dialog appears.